- Analytic Philosophy

 Chapters in Books

 “Does Neutral Monism Provide the Best Framework for Relational Memory?” in Feminist Philosophy of Mind, Eds.
-Jennifer McWeeny and Keya Maitra, Oxford University Press, chapter 18, forthcoming (publication date : August 2021).
+Jennifer McWeeny and Keya Maitra, Oxford University Press, chapter 18, forthcoming (expected publication date: December 2021).

 “The Otherness within us: Reframing, with Spinoza, the Self’s Relationship to Disability and Aging”, co-authored with Élaina Gauthier-Mamaril, in Aging in an Aging Society: Critical Reflections, Eds.
 Iva Apostolova and Monique Lanoix, Equinox Publishing: Sheffield, 2019, pp. 41-61, 2019.